NeveIsa/MUSCLE/readme.md

-### This is MUSCLE - A Mosquitto ACL control interface over HTTP REST.
+### This is MUSCLE - A Mosquitto ACL manager with REST APIs and dashboard.

 [View project on Github](https://github.com/neveisa/MUSCLE)